DS4SD/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 - -Any other person sees the entire TAX\_ID as masked, for example, XXX-XX-XXXX.
 - To implement this column mask, run the SQL statement that is shown in Example 3-9.

-Example 3-9 Creating a mask on the TAX\_ID column

 ```
 CREATE MASK HR_SCHEMA.MASK_TAX_ID_ON_EMPLOYEES ON HR_SCHEMA.EMPLOYEES AS EMPLOYEES FOR COLUMN TAX_ID RETURN CASE WHEN VERIFY_GROUP_FOR_USER ( SESSION_USER , 'HR' ) = 1 THEN EMPLOYEES .
 TAX_ID WHEN VERIFY_GROUP_FOR_USER ( SESSION_USER , 'MGR' ) = 1 AND SESSION_USER = EMPLOYEES .
 USER_ID THEN EMPLOYEES .
 TAX_ID WHEN VERIFY_GROUP_FOR_USER ( SESSION_USER , 'MGR' ) = 1 AND SESSION_USER <> EMPLOYEES .
 USER_ID THEN ( 'XXX-XX-' CONCAT QSYS2 .
 SUBSTR ( EMPLOYEES .
 TAX_ID , 8 , 4 ) ) WHEN VERIFY_GROUP_FOR_USER ( SESSION_USER , 'EMP' ) = 1 THEN EMPLOYEES .
 TAX_ID ELSE 'XXX-XX-XXXX' END ENABLE ;
 ```